Hieromon/AutoConnect/mkdocs/achandling.md

 }
 ```

-<i class="fa fa-arrow-down"></i><br><i class="fa fa-eye"></i> It's shown as like:<br>
+<i class="fa fa-arrow-down"></i><br><i class="fa fa-eye"></i> The value entered in **input1 declared in PAGE1** is reflected in **input1 of PAGE2** as an AutoConnectText value even if there is no sketch code to transfer it to PAGE2.
+It's shown as like:<br>
 <span style="width:300px;height:159px"><img align="top" width="300" height="159" src="images/global1.png"></span>
 <span style="margin-left:7px;"><img width="20" src="images/arrow_right.png"></span>
 <span style="margin-left:7px;width:300px;height:159px"><img width="300" height="159" src="images/global2.png"></span>

-The value entered in **input1 declared in PAGE1** is reflected in **input1 of PAGE2** as AutoConnectText value even if there is no sketch code to transfer it to PAGE2.

 !!! note "Copy only for same-named and the global"
-    Copied only if the global attribute of the destination element is true.
-Even if the name of the destination element is the same, the copy is not performed if the global attribute is false.
+    The input value will be copied only if the global attribute of the destination element is true.
+If an element with the same name is declared non-global, the value is not copied.

 ### <i class="fa fa-wrench"></i> Retrieve the values with WebServer::on handler